 The ticket holder assumes all risk, danger and injury incidental to the game of baseball or related activities, whether occurring before, during or after the actual play of the game, including, but not limited to: the danger of being injured by thrown or broken bats, thrown or batted balls or other objects, or by others in attendance.
 Please refer to the back of your admission ticket or within the Nationals Ballpark App for a more complete disclaimer.
 If you would like to lessen your risk, the Nationals will exchange your seat location for one in the UPPER DECK OR OTHER REMOTE AREA or, in the event of a sellout, will refund your purchase any time before the first pitch is thrown.

 Guests are encouraged to utilize various modes of transportation to travel to Nationals Park.
 Inline skating to Nationals Park can be a convenient, healthy alternative.
-However, guests must remove their inline skates prior to entering Nationals Park.
+Guests must remove their inline skates prior to entering Nationals Park.
 Guests will be expected to store their skates safely under their seats.
 Additionally, skating on "heelies" is prohibited within Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Jr. Nationals Kids Club presented by Harris Teeter

 For all kids ages 12 and younger, the Jr. Nationals Kids Club, presented by Harris Teeter, is a great way to enjoy Nationals baseball.
-Based on membership level, members receive a membership card with lanyard, messenger bag, coupon book for discounts on tickets, front-of-line privileges for Kids Run the Bases and much more.
+Based on membership level, members receive a membership card with lanyard, book bag, coupon book for discounts on tickets.
 For details, go to nationals.com/jrnats or stop by the Jr. Nationals kiosk near the Right Field Gate at Nationals Park during any Saturday or Sunday home game prior to the end of the third inning.